MATTMCCA/Heliotrope/log/README.md

 To be honest I like my fill size keyboard more, I don't know why 60% is a thing, its missing important keys that I use, like F1 - F4, Home, End, PrtSc, Esc, um the Num pad! lets not forget about up, down, left and right.

 Because if you cant do whats right, you can always do whats left, unless your on a 60% keyboard.... then your just stuck trying to figure out what keys to map to what layer......

+# Log 021
+The final part has arrived!
+My ABS, CNC milled, black case (photos 43-48).
+I got this beauty machined at https://prototool.com/.
+They did an excellent job!
+Everything about the case is perfect!!!
+It mates nicely with my keyplate from https://www.oshcut.com/.
+All cad files are in this repo.

+The Keyboard is done, as far as I'm concerned.

+I chose the ABS over the MJF Nylon as my final case.
+The over all quality is just better, it also has a bit more flex, which I like.

+Obvious things like the load switch variant needs fixed, as well as my final resistor values.
+I also plan on cleaning up the repo and zipping this build log.

+Another note, I used paper washers over and under the PCB's, I also added 10 o-rings, 2 for each mounting post.
+It adds the right amount resistance, so one dose not over tighten the screws.

+The PCB's were fab-ed at https://jlcpcb.com/, I soldered all the components myself to save a buck.
+All of the parts can be found at digikey, refer to the BOM.